OmarIsmail0/Dinamo-MEA/README.md

 1. **API Behavior**:

    - The JSONPlaceholder API does not persist new posts.
-The POST, PUT, and DELETE requests simulate behavior and return responses as if the changes were made.
+The POST, PUT, and DELETE requests simulate behaviour and return responses as if the changes were made.

 2. **Error Handling**: